What Types Of Bonds Hold Amino Acids Together

 pH

 pH affects the ionization state of amino acid side chains.
 Extreme pH values can disrupt ionic bonds and hydrogen bonds, leading to protein denaturation.
-For example, acidic conditions can protonate negatively charged side chains, while basic conditions can deprotonate positively charged side chains.
+As an example, acidic conditions can protonate negatively charged side chains, while basic conditions can deprotonate positively charged side chains.

 Salt Concentration